 If you have problems sleeping or find yourself waking up still exhausted, come see us for a consultation.
 We’ll set up a sleep test and find the root of your problems!

 Don’t ignore pain or bleeding gums.
 We can’t tell you how many times dental patients have made their issues worse by ignoring pain.
 Your teeth and gums shouldn’t hurt.
 Period.
-A tender tooth can have a cavity or possible root problem, while bleeding or swollen gums are the first sign of a serious problems known as gum disease.
+A tender tooth can have a cavity or possible root problem, while bleeding or swollen gums are the first sign of a serious problem known as gum disease.
 Gum disease is the number cause of tooth loss in adults.
 This problem also rubs elbows with some dangerous overall health problems like heart disease and diabetes.
 While there has been no cause-and-effect discovery between gum disease and these issues, we know that each of these problems deals with plaque buildup and inflammation.

 Look at what you’re eating and drinking.
 This is probably the most common new year’s resolution: eat healthier foods.
-Our office never grows tired of reminding patients that the food they eat affect teeth.
+Our office never grows tired of reminding patients that the foods they eat affect teeth.
 Foods high in sugar, carbohydrates, or acidity can take a mighty toll on your teeth.
 Drinking water or eating foods like apples can flush out food debris from the mouth, decreasing the risk of tooth decay.
 Foods like cheese can also reduce the acid levels in the mouth.

 If you have questions about your diet or oral health, contact our office to schedule an in-depth consultation.